alewan/school-labs/README.md

 Furthermore, for existing students, using or copying others' work in submissions is typically punishable under the University's Code of Conduct.

 ## Courses
+Winter 2020
-ECE368: Probabilistic Reasoning (Classification, Regression, HMMs with Numpy)
+- ECE368: Probabilistic Reasoning (Classification, Regression, HMMs with Numpy)

+Fall 2019
-ECE421: Intro to Machine Learning (Classification, Regression, Neural Networks, Unsupervised Learning with Numpy, Tensorflow)
+- ECE421: Intro to Machine Learning (Classification, Regression, Neural Networks, Unsupervised Learning with Numpy, Tensorflow)

+Winter 2018
+- CSC384: Intro to AI (Search Problems, Constraint Satisfction Problems (CSPs), Minimax, Alpha-Beta Pruning, Expectimax)

 ## Notes
 There is no commit history from the labs since they were worked on in seperate repositories.
 Some helper functions or utilities may also be missing.